DigitPaint/skyline/README.md

 Installation and usage
 ----------------------

-Start with our {file:doc/INSTALL.md installation instructions} to get Skyline up and running.
+Start with our [installation instructions](doc/INSTALL.md) to get Skyline up and running.

-It might be a good idea to read about {file:doc/concepts.md the basic Skyline concepts}.
+It might be a good idea to read about [the basic Skyline concepts](doc/concepts.md).

 For further information, see our documentation and guides on [www.skylinecms.nl/documentation](http://www.skylinecms.nl/documentation) (currently outdated).